-The IIA established pursuant to the Encouragement of Research, Development and Technological Innovation in the Industry Law, 5744-1984 (the "Research Law", as amended) incentives for R&D programs of Israeli companies that meet specified criteria and are approved by the IIA.
-Such companies are generally eligible for grants of up to 50% of the project's approved expenditures, as determined by the IIA, and are committed to return such grants by the payment of royalties from the sale of products developed as part of the programs under which the grants were given.
+The IIA has established pursuant to the Encouragement of Research, Development and Technological Innovation in the Industry Law, 5744-1984 (the "Research Law", as amended) incentives for R&D programs of Israeli companies that meet specified criteria and are approved by the IIA.
+Such companies are generally eligible for grants of up to 50% of the project's approved expenditures, as determined by the IIA, and are typically committed to return such grants by the payment of royalties from the sale of products developed as part of the programs under which the grants were given.

-The Company received grants from the IIA.
-Regulations under the Research Law, as amended generally provide for the payment of royalties to the IIA of 3%-6% on sales of products and services derived from a technology developed using these grants until 100% of the dollar-linked grant is repaid.
+Regulations under the Research Law, as amended, generally provide for the payment of royalties to the IIA of 3%-5% on sales of products and services derived from a technology developed using these grants until 100% of the dollar-linked grant is repaid.
 Our obligation to pay these royalties is contingent on our actual sale of such products and services.
 In the absence of such sales, no payment of such royalties is required.
-The outstanding balance of the grants will be subject to interest at a rate equal to the 12-month LIBOR applicable to dollar deposits that is published on the first business day of each calendar year in which the program has been approved.
-In this regard, the United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced that it will no longer persuade or require banks to submit rates for LIBOR after January 1, 2022.
-Accordingly, there is an uncertainty regarding the interest accrued to the IIA funding.
-To date, IIA has not issued any clarification regarding an alternative interest to be used instead of the LIBOR.
+The outstanding balance of the grants has been subject to interest at a rate equal to the 12-month LIBOR applicable to dollar deposits that is published on the first business day of each calendar year in which the program has been approved.
+The United Kingdom's Financial Conduct Authority, which regulates LIBOR, has announced that it will no longer persuade or require banks to submit rates for LIBOR after January 1, 2022.
+Accordingly, in September 2021, the Bank of Israel, which determines annual interest rates, published a directive which stated that annual interest at a variable rate linked to the LIBOR rate for loans in U.S. dollars will be replaced by the Secured Overnight Financing Rate, or the SOFR, in June 2023.
+While it is not currently clear, the implementation of SOFR may increase our financial liabilities to the IIA.
+Management continues to monitor the status and discussions regarding SOFR.
+We are not yet able to reasonably estimate the expected impact.
 Following the full repayment of all the outstanding liabilities in connection with such grants, including the accrued interest thereof, there is no further liability for such royalties.
 However, even after the repayment of such liabilities in full, we will remain subject to the limitations set forth under the Research Law, including inter alia on the sale, transfer or assignment outside of Israel of know-how developed as part of the programs under which the grants were given.
 Grant recipients are required to notify the IIA of events enumerated in the Research Law and the IIA directives.

 The terms of the grants under the Research Law also require that generally the manufacture of products developed as part of the programs under which the grants were given be undertaken in Israel.
 However, under the regulations pursuant to the Research Law, the manufacturing may be undertaken outside of Israel, assuming we receive prior approval from the IIA for the foreign manufacturing, which approval is given in special circumstances upon the fulfillment of certain conditions.
 If we receive that approval and manufacture outside of Israel, we may be required to pay royalties at an increased rate and an increased cap of royalties.
-The increased cap depends upon the extent of the manufacturing volume that is performed outside of Israel, as follows:
+The increased cap depends upon the extent of the manufacturing volume that is performed outside of Israel and the manufacturing declaration made by the grant recipient under its grant applications, as follows: